-Students will complete courses designed to develop proficiency in the use of electronic resources for information retrieval, inventory control, information cataloging and classification, program development and promotion, circulation systems, audiovisual operations, hardware/software use and maintenance, problem solving, and telecommunications.
+p classification, program development and promotion, circulation systems, audiovisual operations, hardware/software use and maintenance, problem solving, and telecommunications.

 Graduates should qualify for employment in a variety of positions in library, media, learning resources, information, or instructional materials centers or in any other organization engaged in library-related activities.